 Naturally, you contact the supplier.
 They inform you that your partner said you would be sending money for something that isn't the laptop to your PayPal account address.

-Unfortunately, you learn that you may be liable for the money since the supplier actually delivered the laptop to your PayPal account address.
-It leaves you out of pocket.
-Again.
+Unfortunately, you learn that you may be liable for the money since the supplier actually delivered merchandise to your PayPal account address – leaving you out of pocket.

 Be the first to comment